 You might think credits are better based on that example.
 But the truth is that $20,000 credit may not exist.
 While plenty of deductions are worth that much, most credits are worth a couple thousand at most.

-Plus, all write-offs are not created equal.
-Credits are worth more to lower income earners and phase out as your income increases, while deductions are mostly available to anyone who can properly claim them.
+One thing to remember when answering the question of how do tax write offs work: all write-offs are not created equal.
+Credits are worth more to lower-income earners and phase out as your income increases, while deductions are mostly available to anyone who can properly claim them.

 The most popular credits are:

 Neither of these credits are specific to business owners.